 I am a mother.
-I hold a very important post, I live a very charming role.
+I hold a very important role, I live for a very noble purpose.
 I am revered, I am looked up to, I am celebrated and I am worshiped.
 International Mother’s Day is around the corner.
 The gifts are on the shelf at every big and small, real and virtual shop.
 Mothers are thinking about what they want, and the family is thinking about what to give to the mom to make her feel special.
 Motherhood for me is my highest calling.
 Being a mother is my deepest blessing and to have my little one as my daughter is my biggest achievement.
-My daughter is only 2.5 years old, but on this Mother’s Day, I have made a list of promises to her for when she will not be so little anymore.
+My daughter is only 3.5 years old, but on this Mother’s Day, I have made a list of 10 promises to her for when she will not be so little anymore.

 This mother’s day, I want to remind myself and the mothers who are reading this, why we are cherished and celebrated and worshiped even.
 We are all good moms, every day of the week but are we also the Moms we wanted our Mother to be, especially when we let ourselves down?

-When you will lie on my face and get caught
+When you will lie to my face and get caught

 when you will realize that the friends you trust most are the ones who deserve it the least